-Born in Bregenz in 1992 into a family of Iranian musicians, he began playing the cello at the age of four.
+Born in 1992 in Bregenz, in Austria, into a family of Iranian musicians, he began playing the cello at the age of four.
 He then joined the Fachhochschule Nordwestschweiz in Basel at 12 He continued his studies at the Kronberg Akademy and the Internationale Musikakademie in Liechtenstein.
 Winner of the International PauloCello Competition in Helsinki in 2013, he launched an international career, confirmed in 2017 by the Bernstein Award, the Credit Suisse Young Artist Award and the signature on Deutsche Grammophon.

 He is invited to play with exceptional musicians in Europe and the United States, in chamber music or with conductors such as Daniel Barenboim and Tugan Sokhiev, in the greatest halls such as the Wigmore Hall, the Pierre Boulez Saal or Carnegie Hall.
 He recently won Innovative Listening Experience Award at the coveted Opus Klassic Awards 2022, Germany’s most prestigious classical music prize which honours outstanding artists and recordings, for his ‘Cello Unlimited’ album released back in October 2021.